ietf-wg-acme/acme/draft-ietf-acme-acme.md

   pending.

-* "ready": The server agrees that the requirements have been fulfilled, and is awaiting on finalization.
+* "ready": The server agrees that the requirements have been fulfilled, and is awaiting finalization.
 Submit a finalization request.

 * "processing": The certificate is being issued.
-Retry after the time given in the "Retry-After" header field of the response, if any.
+Send a GET request after the time given in the "Retry-After" header field of the response, if any.